lisamurphy788/covid_data/README.md

 New Summary Results

-- The data is then updated and shows the new results updated to the summary sheet under the New Summary row adding the data entered to the last row of the summary sheet.
+- The data is then updated and displays the new results updated to the summary sheet under the New Summary row adding the data entered to the last row of the summary sheet.

 ![new summary results](readmeimages/newsummaryresults.PNG)

 Totals Displayed

-- The new totals displayed to break down each of the column headings so the user knows the new results and is easly viewed.
+- The new totals are displayed in a row to give the new totals includeing the newly entered data and then will break down the final four column headings so the user is aware of the new results and they are easly viewed.

 ![New Totals displayed](readmeimages/summarytotals.PNG)